 Financial advisor designations and Equity valuations – there are so many of them that you put all together, you can create an alphabetic soup.

 Then the best ratio was PDR (price dividend ratio).
 Terms like “how many years of dividend will be required to recover the price – in terms of dividend alone” were numbers which were prominently put in the report.
-A blue chip meant a company with a AAA rating for its debt instruments and a 10-year increasing dividend track record.
+A blue chip meant a company with a AAA rating for its debt instruments and a 10-year increasing dividend track record (15 years if the client was more than 60 years of age).
 Dividends, is what mattered.

 However, we were told we were too conservative and we should at least use “PER” – after all management knew “how much to re-invest, and how much to pay out”.
 We succumbed and accepted “PER”.